Gautham-Py/Kaggle-House_Prices_Advanced_Regression_Technique/README.md

     18.OverallQual: Overall material and finish quality
     19.OverallCond: Overall condition rating
     20.YearBuilt: Original construction date
-    YearRemodAdd: Remodel date
+    21.YearRemodAdd: Remodel date
-    RoofStyle: Type of roof
+    22.RoofStyle: Type of roof
-    RoofMatl: Roof material
+    23.RoofMatl: Roof material
-    Exterior1st: Exterior covering on house
+    24.Exterior1st: Exterior covering on house
-    Exterior2nd: Exterior covering on house (if more than one material)
-    MasVnrType: Masonry veneer type
+    25.Exterior2nd: Exterior covering on house (if more than one material) 26.MasVnrType: Masonry veneer type
     MasVnrArea: Masonry veneer area in square feet
     ExterQual: Exterior material quality
     ExterCond: Present condition of the material on the exterior